-Indeed, in the original system (\ref{Grad103}), besides the hydrodynamic modes, there exist several non-hydrodynamic modes which are irrelevant to the Chapman-Enskog solution.
-All these non-hydrodynamic modes are characterized with a property that corresponding dispersion relations $\omega({\bfk})$ do not go to zero, as $ k\rightarrow 0$.
-In the point $k_{\rm c} =\frac{1}{2}$, the diffusion branch (\ref{diffusion103}) intersects with one of the non-hydrodynamic branches of the equation (\ref{Grad103}).
-For the larger values of the wave vector $k$, these two branches produce a pair of complex conjugated solutions with the real part equal to $-\frac{1}{2}$.
-Thus, though the spectrum of the original equations (\ref{Grad103}) continues indeed after $k_{\rm c} $, {\it the Chapman-Enskog method does not recognize this extension as a part of the hydrodynamic branch.} It is also interesting to notice that if we would accept all the roots of the equation (\ref{quadratic103}), including the complex values for $k > k_{\rm c} $, and not only the real-valued root as was suggested by the asymptotics of the Chapman-Enskog solution (see the explanations preceding the equation (\ref{root103})), then we would come in (\ref{dispersion103}) to the structure of the dispersion relation just mentioned.
+Indeed, in the original system (\ref{Grad103}), besides the hydrodynamic modes, there exist several non-hydrodynamic modes which are irrelevant to the Chapman--Enskog solution.
+All these non-hydrodynamic modes are characterized by the property that the corresponding dispersion relations $\omega({\bfk})$ do not go to zero, as $ k\rightarrow 0$.
+At the point $k_{\rm c} =\frac{1}{2}$, the diffusion branch (\ref{diffusion103}) intersects with one of the non-hydrodynamic branches of (\ref{Grad103}).
+For larger values of the wave vector $k$, these two branches produce a pair of complex conjugate solutions with the real part equal to $-\frac{1}{2}$.
+Thus, though the spectrum of the original equations (\ref{Grad103})indeed continues past $k_{\rm c} $, {\it the Chapman--Enskog method does not recognize this extension as part of the hydrodynamic branch.} It is also interesting to notice that if we would accept all the roots of (\ref{quadratic103}), including the complex-values for $k > k_{\rm c} $, and not only the real-valued root as suggested by the asymptotics of the Chapman--Enskog solution (see the explanations preceding (\ref{root103})), then we would come in (\ref{dispersion103}) to the structure of the dispersion relation just mentioned.

-The attenuation rates (the functions ${\rm Re}\ \omega_{\rm a}$ and ${\rm Re}\ \omega_{\rm d}$) are represented in Fig.\ \ref{Fig3}, together with the relevant dependencies for the approximations of the Chapman-Enskog method.
-The non-hydrodynamic branch of eq. (\ref{Grad103}) which causes the breakdown of the Chapman-Enskog solution is also represented in Fig. 3.
-It is rather remarkable that while the exact hydrodynamic description becomes inapplicable for the diffusion branch at $k\ge k_{\rm c} $, the usual Navier--Stokes description is still providing a good approximation to the acoustic mode around this point.
+The attenuation rates (the functions ${\rm Re}(\omega_{\rm a})$ and ${\rm Re}(\omega_{\rm d})$) are plotted in Fig.~\ref{AnnPhysFig3}, together with the relevant dependencies for the approximations of the Chapman--Enskog method.
+The non-hydrodynamic branch of (\ref{Grad103}) which causes the breakdown of the Chapman--Enskog solution is also represented in Fig.~\ref{AnnPhysFig3}.
+It is rather remarkable that while the exact hydrodynamic description becomes inapplicable for the diffusion branch at $k\ge k_{\rm c} $, the usual Navier--Stokes description still provides a good approximation to the acoustic mode around this point.

-The analysis of this section leads to the following additional remarks to the conclusions made in the end of the section \ref{exact_10_1}.:
+The analysis of this section leads to the following additional remarks to the conclusions made at the end of Sect. \ref{exact_10_1}: